Digestive and systemic enzymes: circulation and hair growth

 What are digestive and systemic enzymes?

-Digestive and systemic enzyme depletion increases risk on disease and premature ageing
+Digestive and systemic enzyme depletion increases the risk of disease and premature ageing.

 Another vulnerability that comes with enzyme depletion is a higher incidence of disease and premature ageing.

 To stay healthy and energetic, maintaining the right enzyme intake is essential.
-But with so much processed food available to us it’s not that easy and processed foods are a major cause of hair loss and decreased hair growth.
+But with so much processed food available to us, it’s not that easy and processed foods are a significant cause of hair loss and decreased hair growth.

 Different Types of Enzymes

-Your body uses systemic enzymes for tissue building and repair, and for overall health.
+Your body uses systemic enzymes for tissue building and repair, and overall health.
 They prevent sickness and support the healthy function of your various internal systems and general body support.
-Systemic enzymes break down various substances that move through your body: allergens, fibrin, mucus, clotting factors and potentially harmful toxins.
+Systemic enzymes break down multiple substances that move through your body: allergens, fibrin, mucus, clotting factors, and potentially harmful toxins.